 “You see how the employees are all wearing white shirts and have name tags around their necks?”
-I pointed out to my son as we entered The Getty Museum.
-“If you get lost and need to tell someone, you only talk to someone who has that same shirt and that same name tag.”
+I pointed out to my kids as we entered a museum.
+“If you get lost and need to tell someone, talk to someone who has that same shirt and that same name tag.”

-I’ve been practicing this with my son, pointing out what employees look like.
-I describe telltale signs such as name tags and uniforms.
-I describe where they’re located or what they do.
-“Talk to the people who sell the fruits and vegetables,” I tell him when we go to the farmers market.
+I do this with my kids, pointing out what employees look like.
+I describe telltale signs such as name tags and uniforms and describe where they’re located or what they do.
+“Talk to the people who sell the fruits and vegetables,” I tell them when we go to the farmers market.

-I also tell him that if he can’t find an employee, his next best bet is someone who looks like a mom.
-He should be more discerning about whom he should ask for help.
+I also tell them that if they can’t find an employee, their next best bet is someone who looks like a mom.
+They should be more discerning about whom they should ask for help.

-A few months ago I threw my husband a surprise birthday party.
-I didn’t mention anything about secrets, because we don’t keep any.
-We talked about surprises instead.
-I said my husband has no idea, but nothing about keeping things secret.
+One year, I threw my husband a surprise birthday party.
+I didn’t mention anything about secrets, because we don’t keep any—we talked about surprises instead.
+I said my husband had no idea about the party, but said nothing about keeping it a secret.

-Why the hush-hush about secrets?
-Predators tell children to keep secrets, as if this is a special bond between him and the child.
+Why should you not have secrets?
+Predators rely on children keeping a secret, as if it was a special bond between him and the child.
 Or he may encourage the child to keep a secret to protect his parents’ feelings, or to not disappoint them.

 Which leads me to…